bmaggi/UML-Teaching/README.md

 ## Steps to create your own bundle
  - get the sources (either clone directly or fork in GitHub)
  - open the uml.teaching.plugin project with Papyrus (Toolsmith should be installed)
-    - prune the architecture (remove unwanted diagram and table)
+    - prune the architecture
+       - remove unwanted diagrams
+       - remove unwanted tables
-    - remove unwanted elements in palette still used in architecture
+    - remove unwanted elements in palettes still used in architecture
-    - remove element in the 2 childs menus
+    - remove unwanted elements in the 2 childs menus
  - use maven to build the product ``` mvn clean install```
- - product is available in uml.teaching.product\target\products
+ - products are available in uml.teaching.product\target\products

-## Example Simple Product with only class diagram
+## Example: "Only class diagram Product"
  - [Branch example](https://github.com/bmaggi/UML-Teaching/tree/example)
  - [Download product](https://www.dropbox.com/sh/6u19pou8nf3rgy3/AAAC1rKIV_hjKO9Tr8VPYNppa?dl=0)